 Houston is a Professor of English at UC Davis, directs the literary nonprofit Writing By Writers and teaches in The Pacific University low residency MFA program and at writer’s conferences around the country and the world.
 She divides her time between Davis and southwestern Colorado at 9,000 feet above sea level near the headwaters of the Rio Grande.

-Pam Houston’s most recent book is Contents May Have Shifted.
-She is also the author of two collections of linked short stories, Cowboys Are My Weakness and Waltzing the Cat, the novel Sight Hound, and a collection of essays, A Little More About Me.
+She is also the author of two collections of linked short stories Cowboys Are My Weakness and Waltzing the Cat, the novels Contents May Have Shifted and Sight Hound, and two collection of essays, Deep Creek: Finding Hope in the High Country and A Little More About Me.
 Her stories have been selected for Best American Short Stories, The O. Henry Awards, The 2013 Pushcart Prize, and Best American Short Stories of the Century.
 She is the winner of the Western States Book Award, the WILLA award for contemporary fiction, The Evil Companions Literary Award, and multiple teaching awards.